Framing Communication: The Hidden Skill Behind Persuasive Messages

 How you express the messages you tell your audience is a critical component of framing communication.
 This expression in your communication is audience framing.

-Artists use framing most often.
-For example, photographers and visual artists use framing so viewers will focus on the subject in their photo.
-Framing highlights what the artist wants the viewer to see in his or her portrait.
+Artists are best known for framing.
+Photographers and visual artists use framing to help viewers focus on the subject in their photos.
+Framing highlights what the artist wants the viewer to see in their portrait.

 Framing in communication is no different.
 The way you craft your message or express an idea creates a frame, highlighting the meaning you want your listener to hear from your message.